pytorch/serve/benchmarks/README.md

 ### Ubuntu

 The script is mainly intended to run on a Ubuntu EC2 instance.
 For this reason, we have provided an `install_dependencies.sh` script to install everything needed to execute the benchmark on this environment.
 All you need to do is run this file and clone the TorchServe repo.
+On CPU based instance, use `install_depdendencies.sh`.

-Note: On GPU base instancce, use`install_depdendencies.sh True`.
+On GPU based instance, use `install_depdendencies.sh True`.

 ### MacOS